nalsadi/nalsadi/README.md

 I explore the intersection of machine learning, healthcare and blockchain!

-  🎓 Ph.D. student at the Univeristy of McMaster under the supervision of Dr. Andrew Gadsden
+  🎓 Ph.D. student at the University of McMaster under the supervision of Dr. Andrew Gadsden

   🏆 Natural Sciences and Engineering Research Council (NSERC) CGS D Scholarship & Ontario Graduate Scholarship